Bunlong/erlang_pro/README.md

 Erlang Pro
 ==========

-The document about learning Erlang programming by Bunlong VAN.
+The document about learning Erlang programming language by Bunlong VAN.